lupyuen/lupyuen.github.io/src/rust6.md

 _Why so complicated?_

 That's because the NuttX Continuous Integration runs inside a __Docker Container__.
-Which requires delicate updates...
+Which requires delicate modding...

 - TODO: Building the Docker Container